Greenblatt & Seay

 ...Nebraska Secretary of State John Gale

-after an annual week long Statehood Day Celebration tour
+after a week long Statehood Day Celebration tour